msolli/proletarian/doc/example-a.md

 What is happening here, is that we've started a Queue Worker thread pool in a JVM process that continuously polls the jobs table for new work to be done.
 The polling interval is configurable - in this example it is 5 seconds.
+(In a production system you'd probably use a much smaller polling interval - the default is 100 ms. For this example, though, it is much easier to see what's going on with a larger polling interval.)

 The code for this can be found in the [`example-a.worker`](https://github.com/msolli/proletarian/blob/main/examples/a/example_a/worker.clj)